 Did they ever talk about camp?

-[To Digger] I think it’d be interesting to talk about your first impression of Tule Lake and arriving.
+[To Digger] I think it’d be interesting to talk about your first impressions of Tule Lake.

 Was that frightening to you at all?

-You know, it must’ve been because of my age that I didn’t feel frightened or anything but everything was, a different world.
+You know, it must’ve been because of my age that I didn’t feel frightened or anything but everything was a different world.
 I don’t remember being scared.
-Yeah I was impressed with how large it was.
+I was impressed with how large it was.
 And two landmarks, Castle Rock and Abalone Mountain.

 Were a lot of your friends there in Tule Lake?